marijnh/Eloquent-JavaScript/17_canvas.md

 This book won't discuss WebGL—we'll stick to two dimensions.
 But if you are interested in three-dimensional graphics, I do encourage you to look into WebGL.
-It provides a very direct interface to graphics hardware and allows you to render even complicated scenes efficiently, using JavaScript.
+It provides a direct interface to graphics hardware and allows you to render even complicated scenes efficiently, using JavaScript.